aws-samples/aws-dms-cdc-data-pipeline/README.md

 ## Confirm that binary logging is enabled

+<b><em>In order to set up the Aurora MySQL, you need to connect the Aurora MySQL cluster on either your local PC or a EC2 instance.</em></b>

 1. Connect to the Aurora cluster writer node.
    <pre>
     $ mysql -h<i>db-cluster-name</i>.cluster-<i>xxxxxxxxxxxx</i>.<i>region-name</i>.rds.amazonaws.com -uadmin -p